robblanco/robblanco.github.io/service.md

 ## Scientific community service

-This year I will be part of the following program committees:
+I am or have been part of the following program committees:

+* CSF 2022

+* PLDI 2022 Artifact Evaluation

+* FMBC 2022

+* PriSC 2022

+* ICFP 2021 Artifact Evaluation

 * LFMTP'21

 * FCS'21

-* ICFP 2021 Artifact Evaluation

-* CSF 2022

-* PriSC 2022

-* FMBC 2022

-* PLDI 2022 Artifact Evaluation

-Previously, I have been part of the following program committees:

 * PxTP 2019

+I have also served as reviewer or sub-reviewer for conferences and journals.
 ## Professional associations

 I am one of the founding members and part of the governing board of